Certified Producer's Certificate (CPC)

 If you are selling less than $1,000 and only within San Mateo County, you may qualify for a Fee Exempt Nursery License.
 This must be submitted to San Mateo County's Department of Agriculture for processing.

 If you would like to sell chicken eggs (shell eggs) you will also need to register as an Egg Handler with CDFA's Egg Safety and Quality Management Program.
+Eggs from other species of fowl (Duck, Quail) must also register as an egg handler.
 Many of the requirements for Shell Egg Handlers (including the labeling requirements) can be found in the Shell Egg Handler Information brochure.

 California Small Farm Food Safety Guidelines